Jiovanni-k/palestine-cities-explorer/README.md

 Implement offline caching of images

-Add push notifications for new content

 Create multi-language support (Arabic/English)

-🤝 Contributing
-This project was developed as an academic assignment.
-While not actively seeking contributions, feedback and suggestions are welcome.

 🙏 Acknowledgments
 Palestinian Ministry of Tourism – Cultural and historical information